 School Considerations for Students with Asthma

-If No Medication Available
+When No Medication Is Available At School

-Notify parent and/or district Registered Nurse.
+- Notify the parent and/or School Nurse.